 - Create interactive or passive eye tracking paradigms

-- Create paradigms which change based on subject eye gaze data, AOI, fixation, and user interaction
+- Change experiment based on subject eye gaze data, AOI, fixation, and more

-- Allows for the use of Tobii Pro Eye Tracker as a straightforward input device for E-Prime®
+- Allows for the use of Tobii Pro eye tracker as an input device for E-Prime

 - Supports dynamic definitions of fixation and dwell time